djlns/stackoverflow-insights/README.md

 - education: What is your education level (formal and informal)
 - os: Which operating system do you use / prefer?

-The combined dataset was then saved into a single pandas pickled dataframe (surveys.pz).
+The combined dataset was then saved into a single pandas pickled DataFrame (surveys.pz).

 ### Analysis & Modelling